fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

   Similarly to `fit_ranges`, it takes the form where the first number is the minimum in the range and the second is the maximum.

-  Currently in Fitbenchmarking, problems with `parameter_ranges` can only be handled by SciPy fitting software.
+  Currently in Fitbenchmarking, problems with `parameter_ranges` can be handled by SciPy, Minuit, DFO, and RALFit fitting software.